The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 • Pretty much instant

-The BeFree is a reliable lightweight bottle, that filters but doesn’t purify.
-The filter is essentially a super bottle top that screws into a bottle and then squeezes and drinks.
+The BeFree is a reliable, lightweight bottle that filters but doesn’t purify.
+The filter is essentially a super bottle top that screws onto a bottle, then squeezes and drinks.

-And it’s standard enough that when not if, the original bottle breaks you can just switch to another regular bottle.
+And it’s standard enough that when not if, the original bottle breaks, you can switch to another regular bottle.
 It should last about 1000 liters.

 An ideal bicycle touring filter thanks to its minimal size and weight.